jataware/views2_ensemble/README.md

 5. See results from model in results folder.

-The second method is also run locally, but you build the models yourself with the latest data available. explained in detail after the first method [here (readme)](https://github.com/jataware/views2_ensemble/blob/main/OpenViEWS2/README.md).
+ **II**: The second method is also run locally, but you build the models yourself with the latest data available. explained in detail after the first method [here (readme)](https://github.com/jataware/views2_ensemble/blob/main/OpenViEWS2/README.md).

 Process: